 But, which one should you choose for your dropshipping store?
 Which one is better for your dropshipping needs?
 Which features work for you and which is cheaper?

-Read on and by the end of this article, you will find all your questions answered and make up your mind about which platform to choose.
+But if you prefer reading, then this article is for you and we promise that by the end of this article, you will find all your questions answered and make up your mind about which platform to choose.

 So, here we go.